Nazneenp/language_translation/README.md

 ## Features

-- Translate English sentences to French and Spanish.
+- Translate English sentences to French and German.
 - Dynamically update the translation result on the same page.

 ## Requirements